 Infographic: Why Real-Time Data Matters to the Maritime Industry

-/in #DidYouKnow, Blue Innovation, DidYouKnow-MOSTBig Data is a field that extracts and analyses data from data sets that are too large or complex to be dealt with by traditional data-processing application software.
-But why does it matter to the maritime industry?
-For this month’s #DidYouKnow series we have prepared an infographic that details the main concepts that surround real-time […]
+/in #DidYouKnow, Blue Innovation, DidYouKnow-MOST, Educational Approach, Maritime TransportBig Data is a field that extracts and analyses data from data sets that are too large or complex to be dealt with by traditional data-processing application software.
+But why […]

 Transport and the Environment